webdiscus/html-bundler-webpack-plugin/README.md

 - `publicPath: '//cdn.example.com/'` - an external URL with the same protocol (`http://` or `https://`)
 - `publicPath: 'https://cdn.example.com/'` - an external URL with the `https://` protocol only

+> [!WARNING]
+>
+> If an incorrect value is specified you'll receive 404 errors while loading these resources.

 <a id="webpack-option-output-filename" name="webpack-options-output-filename"></a>

 ### `output.filename`